-The Austin Police Department Homicide Unit is tasked with the investigation of all homicides, accidental deaths (non-traffic related), suicide, death of a suspicious or undetermined nature, and kidnappings inside the jurisdiction of the City of Austin.
+The Austin Police Department Homicide Unit is tasked with the investigation of all homicides, accidental deaths (non-traffic related), suicides, deaths of a suspicious or undetermined nature inside the jurisdiction of the City of Austin.

 Within our legal system, the crime of murder has no statute of limitations.
 Homicide investigators see the job of bringing these killers to justice as a solemn duty.
 They realize that justice is owed not only to the deceased victim, but to the family and friends left behind.

 Human Trafficking is modern day slavery, widespread throughout the United States today.
 Trafficking in humans is the second largest criminal industry in the world.
 Victims of human trafficking are subjected to force, fraud or coercion for the purpose of sexual exploitation or forced labor.

 The mission of Internal Affairs is to review officer involved critical incidents and investigate complaints received on sworn and non-sworn employees of the Austin Police Department.
 Critical incidents include officer involved shootings, pursuits resulting in serious injury, or any incident resulting in serious injury or death of a person, regardless of any allegations of misconduct.